yang0920colostate/AuAc/README.md

    ```

 - Notes:
-   - You do not need to have `CUDA` installed in your operational system to use the pacakge.
+   - You do not need to have `CUDA` installed in your operational system to use the pacakg
    - The format of the input data should be `ndarray` (click [here](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html) to learn more about what is `ndarray`)
    - You should use no more than 10,000 sample to make predictions at once (memory issue)